hostjane/hostjane.github.io/_pages/revisions.md

 # How revisions work

-You will have the number of revisions that you agree with the Seller before the order starts.
+<span class="green">You will have the number of revisions that you agree with the Seller before the order starts.</span>

 Inside the order page, click on the 'Delivered Files' link to see each revision sent by the Seller.

 ![](/assets/delivered-files.png)

 You will see a list of all the files delivered by the Seller, with a timestamp and revision number for each file.